mrmorphic/hwio/README.md

 Note: before using this, check your kernel is 3.7 or higher.
 There are a number of pre-3.7 distributions still in use, and this driver does not support pre-3.7.

+### OdroidC1Driver

+This driver accesses hardware via the device interfaces exposed in the file system on linux kernels 3.8 or higher, where device tree is mandated.
+This should be a robust driver as the hardware access is maintained by device driver authors, but is likely to be not as fast as direct memory I/O to the hardware as there is file system overhead.

+Status:

+  * In active development.

+I2C is not loaded by default on this device.
+You need to either

+     modprobe aml_i2c

+or to enable on each boot:

+    sudo echo "aml_i2c" >> /etc/modules

+This makes the necessary /dev/i2c* files appear.

 ## Implementation Notes